Azure/azure-kusto-microhack/README.md

 - Write simple queries using Kusto Query Language
 - Create an update policy to transform the data at ingestion time

+For the next tasks, we will use the LogisticsTelemetry table (which obtains data from the Event Hub).

 ##### Task 1: Explore the data

   Kusto queries can be used to filter data and return specific information.
 Recall that you've looked at arbitrary rows of data to get a sense of its structure.
 Now, you'll learn how to choose specific rows of the data.
 The where operator filters results that satisfy a certain condition.